1996 Indianapolis 500: Boycott by CART teams

-Throughout much of the summer and fall of 1995, CART teams in general were unhappy with the formation of the IRL.
-However, for the time being, they were still tentatively preparing to compete at Indy pending a reconciliation.
 In November 1995, Penske Racing (who failed to qualify at the 1995 race), and other CART teams participated in a private tire test at Indy.
 Meanwhile, rumors began circulating of a planned boycott, and a possible competing event.
+When invitations were sent out by the IRL management, all CART teams were included in the distribution.

-On November 18, 1995 CART teams, convinced they were being deliberately locked out from the 1996 Indy 500, and the victims of a "power grab" by Tony George, announced their intentions to boycott the event.
+On December 18, 1995 CART teams, convinced they were being deliberately locked out from the 1996 Indy 500, and the victims of a "power grab" by Tony George, announced their intentions to boycott the event.
 They jointly announced plans for a new race, the Inaugural U.S. 500, to be held at Michigan International Speedway the same day.

 The official reaction from IMS/IRL was one of disappointment and dismay, suggesting that CART was preparing to do considerable damage to Indy car racing.
 CART participants were convinced of the opposite.
 The only CART teams that entered were Galles and Walker, but neither fielded their regular full-time CART drivers.
-Galles fielded an Ilmor Mercedes-Benz 265-D (the only Mercedes entered) in a one-off entry for its test driver Davy Jones.
-Walker entered a car in the race for Mike Groff, who had run with the team at the Nazareth a week before practice began.
+Galles entered an Ilmor Mercedes-Benz 265-D (the only Mercedes entered) in a one-off entry for its test driver Davy Jones, while Walker fielded a car for Mike Groff, who raced with the team in Nazareth a week before practice began as a warm-up event.
 Out of the 33 starters from the previous edition, only 11 drivers re-entered the event, with Eliseo Salazar (4th) and Arie Luyendyk (7th) being the only top 10 finishers from 1995.

-Defending Indy 500 winner Jacques Villeneuve switched to Formula One and signed with the Williams team during the offseason, and irrespective of the "split," would not return to Indy for 1996.
-It marked the second year in a row the defending champion would not race in the 500.
-A year earlier, 1994 winner Al Unser Jr. failed to qualify.
-With the recent retirements of several Indy legends, as well as active drivers Bobby Rahal, Emerson Fittipaldi (whose career would end in July due to a crash at the Marlboro 500) and Unser Jr. who were at the CART race at Michigan, the only former Indy winner entered as a driver would be Arie Luyendyk.
+Irrespective of the "split", defending Indy 500 winner Jacques Villeneuve switched to Formula One and signed with the Williams team during the offseason.
+For the second year in a row, the defending champion would not race in the 500, as 1994 winner Al Unser Jr. had failed to qualify the previous year.
+With the recent retirements of several Indy legends, as well as active drivers racing at Michigan instead like Bobby Rahal, Emerson Fittipaldi (whose career would end in July due to a crash at the Marlboro 500) and Unser Jr., the only former Indy winner would be Arie Luyendyk.
 Additionally, the U.S. 500 field represented 109 Indy 500 starts and 5 wins, compared to just 75 previous 500 starts for the 1996 Indy 500 lineup; the lowest since 1932.
 The U.S. 500 competitors also accounted for 127 CART and USAC-sanctioned IndyCar wins and 7 National Championships, while the Indy 500 drivers had only 14 wins and no National Championships among the 33 starters.